Scott Wallace (photojournalist): Works

-Photographic exhibitions: "Salvador-Nicaragua: Two Faces/One War" supported by a grant from the New York State Council on the Arts (NYSCA), appeared at Kirkland Arts Center, Clinton, New York, 1999.
+Photographic exhibitions: "In the Crosshairs: Dispatches From Central America, 1983-1990, Dodd Center for Human Rights, University of Connecticut, 2019.
+"Salvador-Nicaragua: Two Faces/One War" supported by a grant from the New York State Council on the Arts (NYSCA), appeared at Kirkland Arts Center, Clinton, New York, 1999.
 His exhibition, "Baghdad, USA: Recent Photojournalism from Iraq," appeared at the Banning + Low Gallery, Kensington, MD in 2004.